Western Roman Empire: Political aftermath

 Some territories under direct Roman control continued to exist in the West even after 480.
-The Domain of Soissons, a rump state in Northern Gaul ruled by Syagrius, survived until 486 when it was conquered by the Franks under King Clovis I in the Franco-Roman War of 486 after beaten Syagrius in the Battle of Soissons.
+The Domain of Soissons, a rump state in Northern Gaul ruled by Syagrius, survived until 486 when it was conquered by the Franks under King Clovis I in the Franco-Roman War of 486 after beating Syagrius in the Battle of Soissons.
 Syagrius was known as the "King of the Romans" by the Germanic peoples of the region and repeatedly claimed that he was merely governing a Roman province, not an independent realm.
 Under Clovis I from the 480s to 511, the Franks would come to develop into a great regional power.
 After their conquest of Soissons, the Franks defeated the Alemanni in 504 and conquered all Visigothic territory north of the Pyrenees other than Septimania in 507.
 Relations between the Franks and the Eastern Empire appear to have been positive, with Emperor Anastasius granting Clovis the title of consul following his victory against the Visigoths.
 At the time of its dissolution in the 800s, the Frankish Kingdom had lasted far longer than the other migration period barbarian kingdoms.
 Its divided successors would develop into the medieval states of France (initially known as West Francia) and Germany (initially known as East Francia).

 A Mauro-Roman realm survived in the province of Mauretania Caesariensis until the late 7th or early 8th century.
 An inscription on a fortification at the ruined city of Altava from the year 508 identifies a man named Masuna as the king of the Kingdom of the Moors and Romans (Regnum Maurorum et Romanorum).
 It is possible that Masuna is the same man as the "Massonas" who allied himself with the forces of the Eastern Roman Empire against the Vandals in 535.
 This Kingdom was defeated by the Eastern Roman magister militum Gennadius in 578, and its coastal territories were incorporated into the Empire once more.